wireapp/wire-server/docs/src/understand/federation/architecture.md

 names and identifiers of users local to an individual backend in the context of federation.

-The distinction between the two domains allows the owner of a backend domain, e.g. `example.com`, to host their Wire backend under a different infrastructure domain, e.g. `wire.infra.example.com`.
+The two domains can be the same.
+If they are different, the distinction between the two domains allows the owner of a backend domain, e.g. `company-a.com`, to host their Wire backend under a different infrastructure domain, e.g. `wire.company-a.com` or `company-a-com.provider.net`.

 (federation_ingress)=